Liquor licensees and organised crime

-- any other image, symbol, abbreviation, acronym or other form of writing prescribed under the Act.
+- any other image, symbol, abbreviation, acronym or other form of writing prescribed under the Liquor Act.

-As a licensee or staff member you can be fined up to $12,615 for knowingly allowing a person wearing or carrying prohibited items to enter or remain on the premises.
-Under the new laws, you do not commit an offence and will not be fined if you have taken reasonable steps to refuse, exclude or remove a person wearing 'colours', or if you reasonably believe it was not safe or practical to refuse, exclude or remove the person wearing the colours.
+As a licensee or staff member you can be fined up to $13,055 for knowingly allowing a person wearing or carrying prohibited items to enter or remain on the premises.
+Under these laws, you do not commit an offence and will not be fined if you have taken reasonable steps to refuse, exclude or remove a person wearing 'colours', or if you reasonably believe it was not safe or practical to refuse, exclude or remove the person wearing the colours.

 If at any time licensees or staff feel their safety is compromised by a patron, contact Queensland Police Service (QPS) immediately.

 Under the Liquor Regulation 2002 the following entities have been declared to be identified organisations:

 - Coffin Cheaters